 Once you reach the top, you’ll enjoy arguably one of the best mountain views on earth.
 Take the time to watch the rising sun light up the peaks of Pumori, Lobuche, Nuptse, Lhotse and of course, Mount Everest.

-From here, you’ll have the privilege of seeing first-hand the entire south face, which Sir Edmond Hillary and Tenzig Norgay famously summited on May 29th 1953.
+From here, you’ll have the privilege of seeing first-hand the entire south face, which Sir Edmund Hillary and Tenzig Norgay famously summited on May 29th 1953.

 Return to Sleep at Lobuche